 VIX Term Structure Explained

-I don’t think a day has gone by since early 2012 that I didn’t check the VIX term structure and add those values to my various spreadsheets.
+I don’t think a day has gone by since I started trading the VXX in mid 2010 that I didn’t check the VIX futures term structure and add those values to my various spreadsheets.
 It is arguably the most important aspect of any trading system designed to profit from trading volatility products such as XIV and VXZ.
 This isn’t a teaching website, but I think it’s important that members have a basic conceptual understanding of what it is and why it’s important.

 A picture tells most of the story so I’m going to start with that.
 Thanks to the good work by Eli over at vixcentral.com we have a great resource to get the latest values.

 The VIX futures term structure is just a basic plot of all the monthly values of implied volatility of S&P 500 options.
 You can see in that picture, the front month as we call it is at 17.10 and the plot goes all the way out to 8 months later with a value of 22.45.
 Term structures aren’t limited to the VIX.
 You can actually plot a term structure for anything with futures values.
 The oil and gas market for example, or an interest rate curve.
 These term structures are quite common, but for volatility traders, it’s the future VIX values we are interested in.

 Well as I’ve mentioned in the XIV Trading Strategy section, the products we trade (XIV and VXZ) derive their price based on a calculation of the first and second-month VIX futures, and how those futures converge to the spot VIX price at expiration.
 So depending on the term structure and more specifically the first and second month of it, coupled with the spot VIX, we can get a good read on whether the XIV or VXZ has a mathematical headwind or a tailwind going forward.
 It doesn’t tell the whole story of course, but it’s a very good starting point and one that forms the basis of virtually all volatility strategies out there.